Light Aircraft Pilot Course

 In order to exercise the privileges of a light aircraft pilot license, you must hold a Class 2 or LAPL medical certificate.
 The Pilot medical exam is a routine exam done by aviation medical examiners, who will issue your medical certificate after the exam.
 We help you to find an aeromedical center and book an appointment.

-The course is composed of 100 hours of ground school covering the following subjects:
+The course is composed of Online ground school covering the following subjects:

 - Air Law and ATC procedures